- Need a quick abrasive sanding tool?

 Ridgid R2740 3×18, 6.5 amp, Belt sander

-- Has an efficient dust collection system with a cooling fan.
+- Fitted with an efficient dust collection system with a cooling fan.

-- Has electronic feedback that maintains the motor speed even under load.
+- The electronic feedback maintains the motor speed even under load.

 - The belt tends to slide easily.